-Prenuptial agreements, once the preserve of celebrities and high-net-worth individuals, are becoming more common with couples who want to regulate the terms of a financial claim in the event of a marriage breaking down.
+Prenups, once the preserve of celebrities and high-net-worth individuals, are becoming more common with couples who want to regulate the terms of a financial claim in the event of a marriage breaking down.

 Marriage is a legally binding contract, and people often don’t realise the full extent of what this means until they are dealing with issues further on in the relationship.

 Once married, the law states that on separation and divorce, the finances of both parties can be considered and divided accordingly.
-This means that any properties, pensions, savings, inheritance, investments, and valuable assets could be at risk from financial settlement claims.
+This means that any properties, pensions, savings, inheritance, investments, and valuable items could be at risk from financial settlement claims.

 We’ll discuss your unique circumstances and provide expert advice on available options.
 We help to negotiate the terms with your partner's lawyers or with your partner directly to make sure your interests are protected should you divorce.